Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks

-Therefore we obtain
+Therefore, we obtain

-For the case of the future users ($u_i$ with $i\geq 1$), the equations remain the same with the only change that the location of the users is unknown as well.
-So in equation \eqref{eq:UserFailProbCurrent_const_current}, we just need to omit the $\mathrm{d}_{u}$ similarly to the i.i.d. case.
+For subsequent (future) users ($u_i$ with $i\geq 1$), the expressions remain the same with the only difference that the locations of those users are also not known.
+Hence, in \eqref{eq:UserFailProbCurrent_const_current}, we just need to omit $\mathrm{d}_{u}$ similarly to the i.i.d. case.